invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 - Shift weight onto the moving foot.
 - Shift weight even when not moving, to stay in beat.
 - Keep your eyes focused on your partner.
-- Adjust your dance according to the level of your follower.
+- Adjust your dance according to the level of your partner.
-- Beware of making your follower dizzy with too many consecutive turns and spins.
+- Beware of making your partner dizzy with too many consecutive turns and spins.

 Exercises